ijcai2022-5500/alpha_nego/README.md

 # alpha-Nego
-alpha$-Nego: Self-play Deep Reinforcement Learning for Negotiation based on Natural Language Implements our alpha$-Nego algorithms.
+alpha-Nego: Self-play Deep Reinforcement Learning for Negotiation based on Natural Language Implements our alpha$-Nego algorithms.
 A more clear code with proper instruction will be available soon here.